 With the focus on making the actual campfire and packing food, it’s an easy thing to slip your mind!
 Trust me, eating oatmeal out of a pot with a fork is just a bit frustrating!

-Mess kits are convenient and can be used for any kind of meal, but if you’re driving to your camping spot as part of a road-trip rather than hiking to it, you can also bring your normal kitchenware.
+Mess kits are convenient and can be used for any kind of meal, but if you’re driving to your camping spot as part of a road trip rather than hiking to it, you can also bring normal reusable plastic kitchenware.

 No matter what, everyone should have a refillable water bottle to stay hydrated.